Landscape Design

 NAYA Community Garden

-Over the past four years, Resilience Design has supported the garden team at Wapas Nah Nee Shaku (‘holding the basket’ in Wasco) in designing and expanding the community gardens and farm.
+Over the past several years, Resilience Design has supported the garden team at Wapas Nah Nee Shaku (‘holding the basket’ in Wasco) in designing and expanding the community gardens and farm.
 Community gatherings have generated a vision of a garden that abundantly feeds the community, keeps cultural traditions alive and increases the biodiversity of this land.
 The foundation of the garden is healthy soil that supports first foods from the Northwest and across Turtle Island including 3 sisters, root medicines, berries and camas.
 The garden welcomes volunteers, offer community U-pick days and is part of Northwest Indigenous Food Sovereignty Alliance (NIFSA).

 Located at Neerchokikoo, an ancient Native encampment and gathering site near the confluence of the Columbia and Willamette River, NAYA is creating a welcoming space for our community to gather and connect with the land and their culture. – nayapdx.org